skoike/bunpu/README.md

-　While analyzing big data, I noticed that there is a limit to the accuracy of modeling the real world with conventional numerical operations, and as a real example of how to deal with it.I have been proposing various application examples of this method, but Few fellow understand its importance, so I promote understanding of its value by making it widely used as a tool that anyone can use.
+　While analyzing big data, I noticed that there is a limit to the accuracy of modeling the real world with conventional numerical operations, and I have proposed distribution calculation to deal with it.
+Distribution calculation is a method of solving solutions such as four arithmetic operations and differential equations using a probability distribution as an arithmetic element instead of a numerical value.
+I have been proposing various application examples of this method,but Few fellow understand its importance, so I promote understanding of its value by making it widely used as a tool that anyone can use.
 I thought about it.

 In the conventional numerical calculation, a reproducible distribution cannot be obtained, if the distribution is obtained from the calculation results of a plurality of various data, which does not improve even if the number of data is increased.